csvpath/csvpath/csvpath/matching/functions/print.md

 # Print

-Prints to std.out.
-The function is helpful for debugging.
-It is good for writing validation results.
+Prints to std.out and/or to a Printer object.

+`print()` is helpful for debugging and validation.
 Print can also be a quick way to create an output .csv or in another way capture the data generated during a run.

-Print takes a value and a string.
-The value indicates if the print() is activated.
-The string is the output to write to sys.out.
+Print takes a string argument and, optionally, a function.
+The function is executed after the printout.

+## Variables

 Print strings can include the following variables.